Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 `RendererBakingTools.uniqueMeshPlaceholder` as the mesh and disable submesh clamping when extracting `MeshMaterialSubmeshSettings`.

-**Warning:** There is currently a bug in Unity that will result in unique meshes being uploaded a frame late, which can cause rendering artifacts.
+**Warning:** There is a bug in some versions of Unity that will result in unique meshes being uploaded a frame late, which can cause rendering artifacts.
 To work around this, uncomment `KinemationBootstrap.InstallUniqueMeshesEarlyUploader(world);` within your bootstrap.
 This has a performance penalty of uploading all dirty unique meshes every frame regardless of their visibility status, but will fix the frame delay issue.
+It is believed the bug is fixed in Unity 6000.2.8f1 and newer.

 ## Deforming Renderers